fluture-js/momi/CONTRIBUTING.md

 When adding a dependency, first consider whether to add it as a *regular* or as a *peer* dependency.

-Make sure to update `rollup.config.js` after installing a new dependency.
+Make sure to update `rollup.config.js` and the usage instructions in `index.js` after installing a new dependency .
+Peer dependencies need to be included in the `npm install` example, and all dependencies need to be mentioned in the UMD scripting instructions.

 ### Regular Dependency